FredKSchott/snowpack/www/_template/guides/postcss.md

 ]
 ```

-PostCSS then requires a [`postcss.config.js`](https://github.com/postcss/postcss#usage) file in the top-level of your package to customize how your CSS will be transformed.
-You can customize where this config file is loaded from by using the `config` plugin option.
+PostCSS requires a [`postcss.config.js`](https://github.com/postcss/postcss#usage) file to configure how it transforms CSS.
+By default, the plugin looks in the root directory of your project for `postcss.config.js`.
+This path can be changed in the Snowpack configuration.
 See [the plugin README](https://www.npmjs.com/package/@snowpack/plugin-postcss) for all available options.

 ```js
 // postcss.config.js